- John “JC” Collins appointed as state’s first Night-Life Economy Commissioner

 “We will continue to work closely to ensure we protect the safe environment my Government has worked hard to build and enforce, while also growing opportunities for our business and arts sectors.”

-“As a member of Powderfinger, John helped shape the soundtrack of our generation, and now, he’s the perfect choice to shape the future of Queensland’s nightlife economy.
+“As a member of Powderfinger, John helped shape the soundtrack of our generation.
+And now he’s the perfect choice to shape the future of Queensland’s nightlife economy.

-“Queenslanders want and deserve to have a great, safe night out, and no one understands that better than John Collins – from playing gigs to owning iconic venues, his experience and dedication to our nightlife economy is unrivalled.
+“Queenslanders want and deserve to have a great, safe night out.
+And no one understands that better than John Collins.
+From playing gigs to owning iconic venues, his experience and dedication to our nightlife economy is unrivalled.

 “His passion for live music and his deep connection to Queensland’s creative industries make him the ideal person to steer our Nightlife Economy into a thriving future.”